changetocoding/WebLessonPlan/Lesson11-GithubAndVercel.md

 # Prior Homework assessment

 # Lesson
+## Importance of source control
+Explain benefits of source control
+- Backups
+- Allows team to collaborate together
+-

 ## Github
 Surprisingly hard to teach.
 Think should split so step by step walk through steps of how to create a repositiory on github
 Clone that repository locally
 Add a file to it
-commit set up stream then push to it
+Commit set up stream then push to it

 Then update file in vs code
-stage the file commit
+Stage the file commit
 Push it

 Then update file again/add a new file
 Repeat same in git hub